The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Results

 \subsection{MCMC fits}

 A way to test the CCF theory for the different simulated cosmologies is to check if they all reproduce the original parameter values of the simulations in a similar manner.
 Figure~\ref{fig:mcmc} displays the posterior distributions of the $f\sigma_8$ and $\epsilon$ parameters based on the void-halo CCF simulation data and model calculations for all \ANUBISIS{} simulations.
 Each triangle plot shows the result for one simulation and both void definitions and follows the regular colour and linestyle pattern.
 The contours display the $68\%$ and $95\%$ confidence intervals and the grey dashed lines show the fiducial values, although with an assumed value of $f\approx\Omega_m^{0.55}$ for all simulations.
-We only display the $f\sigma_8$ and $\epsilon$ parameters as the LOS velocity dispersion, $\sigma_{v_\parallel}$, is not an observable.
+We only display the $f\sigma_8$ and $\epsilon$ parameters, as the LOS velocity dispersion, $\sigma_{v_\parallel}$, is not an observable.
 The corresponding parameter values are listed in Table~\ref{table:mcmc_fits}.

-It is evident from Fig.~\ref{fig:mcmc} that the voxel voids more closely reproduce the fiducial parameter values.
-This could possibly be because the voxel void definition results in a smoother CCF that is easier to fit than the very sharply varying spherical voids CCF.
-We do however see (e.g. Fig.~\ref{fig:ccf_theory_jackknife_xi2}) that the model prediction is able to follow the sharp features.
-The spherical void catalogue also contains a larger amount of voids with effective radii at the lower end of the included radius range compared to the voxel void catalogue (Fig.~\ref{fig:nr_own_sims_hist}).
-It should be further explored whether or not performing the fits in different radius bins would alleviate the discrepancies between the spherical and voxel voids abilities to reproduce the fiducial parameter values.
+It is evident from Fig.~\ref{fig:mcmc} that the voxel voids more closely reproduce the fiducial parameter values overall.
+This could possibly be because the voxel void definition results in a smoother CCF that is easier to fit than the very sharply varying spherical void CCF.
+We do, however, see that the model prediction is able to follow the sharp features (e.g. Fig.~\ref{fig:ccf_theory_jackknife_xi2}).
+The spherical void catalogue also contains a larger amount of voids with effective radii at the lower end of the included radius range, compared to the voxel void catalogue (Fig.~\ref{fig:nr_own_sims_hist}).
+It should be further explored whether or not performing the fits in different radius bins would alleviate the discrepancies between the spherical and voxel voids' abilities to reproduce the fiducial parameter values.
 This investigation is saved for future work.